OMO-NOSA/mews-snooze/README.md

 To deploy this solution to the cloud, two main technologies are required -- Cloud platform(AWS), Terraform

-- Terraform -- Terraform would be used to instantiate and manage the infrastructure the application would run on, this means, we get the ability to manage the state and the lifecycle of the infrastructure using terraform workflow
+- Terraform -- Terraform is used to instantiate and manage the infrastructure the application would run on, this means, we get the ability to manage the state and the lifecycle of the infrastructure using terraform workflow

 - Cloud Platform -- Any cloud provider is fine for deployment, For AWS, I leverage the following service